-- The Sophia Way moved 100 people from a shelter site in Bellevue to a hotel in Bellevue, at 625 116th Avenue NE. - Catholic Community Services moved 90 people from shelter sites in Kent, Federal Way and Renton to a SeaTac hotel, at 2900 S. 192nd Street.
-It is also moving approximately 40 people from the King County Airport shelter to the Inn at Queen Anne. - Downtown Emergency Service Center (DESC) moved 200 people from its Seattle shelters to a hotel in Renton, at 1 South Grady Way. - The Salvation Army moved about 60 people from the King County Administration Building and the King County 4th and Jefferson Building Shelter to the Civic Hotel.
+- The Sophia Way is moving 100 people from a shelter site in Bellevue to a hotel in Bellevue, at 625 116th Avenue NE. - Catholic Community Services is moving 90 people from shelter sites in Kent, Federal Way and Renton to a SeaTac hotel, at 2900 S. 192nd Street.
+It is also moving approximately 40 people from the King County Airport shelter to the Inn at Queen Anne. - Downtown Emergency Service Center (DESC) is moving 200 people from its Seattle shelters to a hotel in Renton, at 1 South Grady Way. - The Salvation Army is moving about 60 people from the King County Administration Building and the King County 4th and Jefferson Building Shelter to the Civic Hotel.